dr-natetorious/book-Fuzz_Testing/Chapters/4_FuzzTest.md

 ---

-## Property-Based Testing: Extending libFuzzer to Business Rules
+## Property-Based Testing: Using Google FuzzTest for Business Logic Verification

-Remember how libFuzzer transformed your input validation testing in Chapter 2?
-Instead of manually crafting test cases, you wrote harnesses that accepted fuzzer-generated inputs and let libFuzzer systematically explore crash scenarios.
-Google FuzzTest applies this same systematic exploration to business logic correctness through property verification.
+Remember the systematic exploration approach you learned with libFuzzer in Chapter 2? libFuzzer generated thousands of inputs to discover crashes in parsing logic.
+Google FuzzTest applies the same systematic exploration philosophy to business logic correctness through property verification—but it's a different tool designed specifically for this purpose.

-Your duplicate payment bug represents a classic property violation.
-The business rule "process each payment exactly once" should hold regardless of network conditions, request timing, or service load.
-Traditional testing might verify that individual payment requests succeed, but property testing verifies that the correctness rule holds under various possible conditions.
+Where libFuzzer excels at input validation testing, FuzzTest specializes in verifying that business rules hold under all conditions.
+Your duplicate payment bug represents exactly the type of failure that FuzzTest can discover through property-based testing: violations of business logic that don't cause crashes but break customer expectations.

 ### Catching Your First Business Logic Bug in 30 Minutes